-For Intrastat purposes, the inclusion of a transaction in a VAT statement or Intrastat monthly declaration is determined by the date when VAT becomes chargeable.
+For Intrastat purposes, the inclusion of a transaction in a VAT return or Intrastat declaration is generally determined by the date when VAT becomes chargeable.

-VAT becomes chargeable on the date the invoice is issued.
+VAT becomes chargeable on the earlier of the date the goods are supplied or the date an invoice is issued.
 If a VAT invoice is required, it must be issued within fifteen days after the end of the month in which the goods are supplied.
-Failure to issue the invoice on time can lead to prosecution.
-If the invoice is not issued within the required period, VAT becomes chargeable when this period expires.
+Failure to issue the invoice on time may lead to penalties.
+If the invoice is not issued within the required period, VAT becomes chargeable when that period expires.

-If VAT is not applicable to the movement of goods, the reference date for Intrastat purposes is the date when the goods either arrived in or left the State.
+If VAT is not applicable to the movement of goods (such as transfer of own goods), the reference date for Intrastat purposes is the date the goods arrived in or left the State.

-Ensure that all relevant transactions are accurately reported based on these dates to comply with Intrastat and VAT requirements.
+Ensure all relevant transactions are accurately reported based on these dates to comply with Intrastat and VAT requirements.